JuliaGtk/Gtk4.jl/examples/README.md

 - `filteredlistview_tree.jl` demonstrates using `GtkListView` to show a tree.
 Uses `GtkCustomFilter` to filter what's shown.
 - `listbox.jl` demonstrates `GtkListBox` to show a huge list of strings.
 This widget is a little easier to use than `GtkListView` but may be less performant.

+## Multithreading

+- `thread.jl` is a basic example of doing work in a separate thread while maintaining a responsive UI.
+- `thread_timeout.jl` adds a label that updates during the task in the example above.

 ## Applications

 - `application.jl` is a simple example of using `GtkApplication` and `GAction`s.